AerialRoboticsGroup/forest-vo/glue-factory/data/syntheticForestData/README.txt

 ├── flowData
 ...

-2. Generate Test Set Image Pairs
+2. (OPTIONAL) Generate NEW Test Set Image Pairs
+If you want to change the existing test set image pairs then follow these steps:

 a.
 Navigate to glue-factory
 b. python -m data.syntheticForestData.generatePairsCalibrated
 c.
 Test set file saved to:  f'{DATA_PATH}/glue-factory/data/syntheticForestData/pairs_info_calibrated_3x3.txt

 Note in: forest-vo/glue-factory/gluefactory/datasets/tartanSceneLists
 - there are splits for train/validation/test